 I hope you’re getting the point here: you can increase your chances of playing college baseball by understanding the factors affecting a coach’s recruiting pool.
 Let’s go through some of the factors in college baseball recruiting.

-The higher the academic requirements for admission to a college, the smaller the coaches’ available pool of players.
+The higher the academic requirements for admission to a college, the smaller the coach’s available pool of players.
 You may not be the best player on your high school team but how good of a player are you compared to others with similar academic qualifications?
 Have high academic qualifications?
-Look for teams where the coach has limited influence with the admissions office.
+Look for teams where the coach has limited influence with the admissions office and you might improve your chances to play college baseball.

 But elsewhere in the country?
 Are there coaches in Iowa or Minnesota that would love to have the opportunity to recruit players from warmer areas?
 Highly likely.
 (See “Going Where the Teams Are“) And it is getting easier for them to do so with services like Be Recruited.
 However, even if you use such a service, it is still in your best interest to contact the coaches to let them know that you are interested in them so that they pay attention to your profile.